 In this Universal Orlando planning guide, we hope to give you some helpful tips and easy-to-follow suggestions for making the most of your vacation to Central Florida.
 So, whether you are a first-time visitor or annual passholder, whether you want to save some money and precious time, beat the crowds and the heat, or just want to figure out the best rides, restaurants, or place to stay, this is for you.

-Feel free to check here back in the future – we’ll be updating this post regularly so make sure you have the most up-to-date information possible (Updated February 18, 20201).
-Now, without any further ado, here’s what to know before going to Universal Studios Orlando and Islands of Adventure.
+Feel free to check here back in the future – we’ll be updating this post regularly so make sure you have the most up-to-date information possible (Updated September 30, 2021).
+Now, without any further ado, here’s the ultimate Universal Orlando guide to getting the most out of your next vacation.

 COVID-19 & Universal Orlando

 As you can imagine, things are currently looking quite a bit different at Universal Orlando Resort as a result of the COVID-19.
-The resort did actually close for a few months at the beginning of the pandemic, but has remained open ever since, albeit with some health guidelines in place.
-We do anticipate that this will continue, unless state officials force them to close, that is.
+The resort did actually close for a few months at the beginning of the pandemic but has remained open ever since, albeit with some health guidelines in place.

-In general, one of the most noticeable changes – due to social distancing, and aside from the obvious mandatory face masks and temperature checks (100.4°F or below or you don’t go) – is decreased capacity limits.
+In general, one of the most noticeable changes, due to social distancing, is decreased capacity limits.
 However, unlike at Disney World, guests visiting Universal Orlando are not required to make a park reservation beforehand.
 While this is great for allowing some flexibility in your schedule, it is also causing the parks to reach capacity from time to time, stranding people in long parking plaza lines or outside the turnstiles.
-So, you’re going to want to keep your arrival time to as early as possible.
+So, you’re going to want to keep your arrival time as early as possible.

 Aside from all this (and it does seem like a lot), a trip to Orlando Universal Resort feels pretty normal, all things considered.
 In fact, things feel a step closer to normalcy over at Universal when compared to Disney World.
 Which, we guess, is both good and bad.
 Regardless, we’re thrilled to have the parks open in whatever form they exist, and we’re sure you’ll enjoy your time there all the same.